 Investment purchases and sales are recorded as of their trade dates.
-Separately managed fixed income, equity and debt securities are reported at fair value, and are primarily valued using ICE Data Services (formerly known as Interactive Data Corporation).
+Separately managed fixed income, equity and debt securities are reported at fair value, and are primarily valued using ICE Data Services.
 U.S. and international commingled funds, hedge fund investments, real estate funds or similar private limited partnership investment vehicles that do not actively trade through established exchange mechanisms are valued by a general or managing partner.
-Security transactions and any resulting gains or losses are accounted for by the specific identification method on a tradedate basis.
+Security transactions and any resulting gains or losses are accounted for by the specific identification method on a trade-date basis.

 For the years ended Dec.
-31, 2020 and 2019, the annual money-weighted rate of return on investments, net of investment expenses, was 10.42% and 16.58%, respectively.
-The moneyweighted rate of return expresses investment performance, net of investment expenses, adjusted for the changing amounts actually invested.
-In the

-Required Supplementary Information is a table of the annual money-weighted rates of return for the 10-year period ended Dec.
-31, 2020.
+31, 2021 and 2020, the annual money-weighted rate of return on investments, net of investment expenses, was 22.02% and 10.42%, respectively.
+The money-weighted rate of return expresses investment performance, net of investment expenses, adjusted for the changing amounts actually invested.
+In the Required Supplementary Information is a table of the annual moneyweighted rates of return for the 10-year period ended Dec.
+31, 2021.